nvim-telekasten/telekasten.nvim/README.md

 ### Commands

-The following sub-commands are defined; check their corresponding [lua functions](#22-telekasten-lua-functions) below the list for a more detailed description:
+The following sub-commands are defined:

 - `panel` : brings up the [command palette](command-palette)
 - `find_notes` : Find notes by title (filename)